stochastichypersonics/stochastichypersonics.github.io/research.md

 # Research

-Our research uses stochastic methods
+Our research uses stochastic methods as the basis for advancing our understanding of hypersonic flows.

-## Mathematical formalisms and stochastic methods
+## Mathematical formalisms and stochastic methods##

 ## High-temperature gas-surface interactions